 Training in Brazil and Europe

-The Associacao Brasileira de Rolfistas, the European Rolfing Association offer a wide variety of workshops, movement trainings, and tutorials.
+The Associacao Brasileira de Rolfistas (ABR), the European Rolfing Association (ERA) offer a wide variety of workshops, movement trainings, and tutorials.
 Please contact the ABR and ERA directly for further information.
-Please be sure to confirm all the dates before making travel plans.

 Rolf Movement Faculty